Report Detailing Harassment At NPR Cites 'High Level Of Distrust' Of Management

 NPR journalists expressed anger toward Mohn and management at all-staff meetings held in November.
 Some questioned whether he could continue in the job.

-In a joint interview Tuesday, Haaga and NPR board member Wonya Lucas, who is leading the NPR board's special committee on sexual harassment and workplace culture, said they retained faith in Mohn and his senior team.
+In a joint interview Tuesday, Haaga and NPR board member Wonya Lucas, who is leading the board's special committee on sexual harassment and workplace culture, said they retained faith in Mohn and his senior team.

 "There were clear lapses in judgment," said Lucas, a veteran cable television executive who is the president and CEO of Public Broadcasting Atlanta.
 "There was a breakdown in communication among senior management.
 There were policies and procedures that were not in place and others that were not followed."